sonal-priya/100-days-of-code/log.md

 **Today's Progress**: Worked on hackerrank problems to refresh my Java fundamentals.

-<**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.>
+<!-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
+Canvas is still new for me, but I managed to figure out some basic functionality.->

 **Link to work:** [Converting int to String] https://www.hackerrank.com/challenges/java-int-to-string/submissions/code/232413775